kraxor/kafka-kicker/README.md

 # kafka-kicker

-This is a tool for breaking your Kafka setup in a reproducible way.
+This is a tool for breaking and fixing your Kafka setup in reproducible ways.

 # License